TeleologicAppreciator/startup/notes.md

 ## HTML

-Image tags are self closing and need width specified to size properly
+Image tags are self closing and need width specified to size properly.

+## Simon deployment

+I can study the basics of how I can use HTML with the provided simon code.